jpcamara/sidekiq-job-signal/README.md

     $ bundle add sidekiq-job-signal

+In your Gemfile, specify the gem as:

+    gem "sidekiq-job-signal", require: "sidekiq/job_signal"

 If bundler is not being used to manage dependencies, install the gem by executing:

     $ gem install sidekiq-job-signal